mykeln/teslaprep/model_3_checklist.md

 ## SECTION A - Verify pre-delivery vehicle records
 - [ ] 1.
 Check for the correct full name and address on your paperwork.
 - [ ] 2.
 Confirm the vehicle's VIN matches your paperwork.
 - [ ] 3.
-Check the vehicle's "About" screen for any information that does not match the vehicle (found by tapping the car icon in the bottom-right, then tapping Software).
+Check the vehicle's "About" screen for any information that does not match the vehicle (found by tapping the car icon in the bottom-left, then tapping Software).
 - [ ] 4.
 Verify that the vehicle's Monroney record matches your configuration.

 ## SECTION B - Exterior inspection